-Just ten kilometers from the main road, you enter another world, the world of the tribal Mangyan people, who are running around with arrow and spears.
+Just ten kilometers from the main road, you enter another world, the world of the tribal Mangyan people, who are running around with arrows and spears.

 Their diet consists of bananas and rice three times a day along with their daily catch; more options are not affordable, but they are not poisoned with modern pesticides.

-The Mangyan live the traditional way of life, hunting and collecting what nature offers them for surviving.
+The Mangyan live the traditional way of life, hunting and collecting what nature offers them for survival.

 The day before we left, we were determined to enjoy the spot and the peace again.
 So, while everyone else was on a day trip, we were able to kite, kite, kite, and kite in the bay with constant wind and sun.

 The icing on the cake was Jovy's massage after our kite session, as well as the legendary dessert after dinner: the mango float.